sokolovdp/forum_api/README.md

     ...
     - "8000:8000"
 `
-## To test Link to Postman collection with forum api tests
+## To test API in the Postman
+Import collection forum-api into Postman from this link:

 https://www.getpostman.com/collections/317be8f6281d97c259f2